Required to withdraw

 • fail any outstanding units after a third and final attempt at assessments

-This flow diagram shows the course outcomes depending on what credit points have been achieved .
+This flow diagram shows different course outcomes.
+These depend on what credit points you have achieved.

 You will be required to withdraw if you do not achieve the pass mark following a second attempt at assessment in a unit.
-This does not apply in competency-based assessments where additional attempts are allowed.
+This does not apply in competency-based assessments where we allow further attempts.

 The flow diagram shows progress within taught postgraduate courses.